adrianblakey/slot-car-data-logger/usecase.md

   - The basic device - without the buzzer.
   - Micro sd card.
   - A small led display.
-  - 2 buttons..
+  - 2 buttons.
   - Rotary

 The device shall operate in two scenarios, namely:

   1. As a standalone device with Bluetooth connectivity that shall enable the device to be attached to say either: a phone running a generic Bluetooth client, or a track server, or both.
-  2. As a WiFi-connected device that may be attached to an internet-connected track server.
+  2. As a WiFi-connected client device (not as an access point) that may be attached to a track server.
+(Note: a local track WiFi network may or may not have a connection to the Internet ...)

-Operating either as a standalone or connected device, it shall be possible to capture data in realtime and read it back, either to the onboard flash or an optional SD card peripheral.
-If an sd card is attached it shall be detected by the software at startup (boot.py) and used in preference to the onboard flash.
-We assume I/O to the onbard flash shalll be quicker than I/O to an sdcard.
+Operating either as a standalone or WiFi connected device, it shall be possible to capture data in realtime and read it back, either to the onboard flash or an optional SD card peripheral.
+If an SD card is attached it shall be detected by the software at startup (boot.py) and used in preference to the onboard flash.
+We assume I/O to the onbard flash shalll be quicker than I/O to an sd card.
 Writing data asynchonrously shall attempt to minimize any delays.
 (TODO backup/overflow/duplex)

-The signal to start capturing data shall be the press of a button on the device, (or perhpas a button on a hi-function, next generation, connected hand controller).
+The signal to start capturing data shall be the press of a button on the device, (or perhaas a button on a hi-function, next generation, connected hand controller :-)).
 Pressing the button a second time shall stop collection.
 Flashing leds shall indicate data is being collected.

 On initialization the device shall detect a WiFi network and attempt to make a connection.
-It shall be possible to save mutiple
-WiFi configurations (SSID, uid, password) on the device.
+Mutiple WiFi configurations (SSID, uid, password) may be saved on the device.
 Each configurtion shall be tried in turn to establish a connection.
-On failing to connect to a WiFi network the device shall disable this form of communication.
+It shall be beneficial to keep this list to a minimum to save space and optimize search time.
+If the device fails to connect to a WiFi network the device shall disable this form of communication.

 The process for creating a WiFi configuration shall involve connecting a computer to the device using a USB cable and writing a file of the form wifi-*.jason to the device.
 There shall also be a default configuration on the device of: